gXLg/res-deorum/README.md

 * Nebula: next attack can not be resisted, but has 30% chance that will miss (but Lutum still works)
 * Lutum: cannot use alchemy in the next 2 moves

+# Mechanics

+Pretty simple: when it's your turn, your statistics table glows up.
+To make a turn, first click a card in your deck, then if you want -

+* to attack: click on opponent's statistics table
+* to use on you: click your own
+* to put to Tabula Alchimiae: click the table image
+* to put to Commutatio: click the exchange image
+* to change the card with one from Commutatio: click on the card